asmaiib/baseeta-support-capstone/EVALUATION_REPORT.md

 ## Known limitations

-- **The `fake` route is a deterministic responder, not a model.** Every number in this report except the Section 6 comparison numbers (not yet run) was produced against `llm/fake_brain.py` — pattern matching over keywords and regexes, grounded in the real catalog, but with no language understanding.
+- **The `fake` route is a deterministic responder, not a model.** Every number in this report except the Section 6 comparison rows was produced against `llm/fake_brain.py` — pattern matching over keywords and regexes, grounded in the real catalog, but with no language understanding.
 See [ADR 003](docs/adr/003-the-course-gateway.md) for exactly what is real (the boundary, the schemas, the authorisation gate, the grounding check) and what is simulated (quality).
 A 100% pass rate on a deterministic responder is expected, not a claim about how a real model would perform on the same suite.
-- **Section 6 (commercial vs open-weight) has not been run against real backends.**
-  This needs a real Anthropic key and a real OpenAI-compatible open-weight endpoint, neither of which was available in this environment. `bench_providers.py` and `breakeven.py` are implemented and smoke-tested; instructions to run them for real are in `BENCHMARKS.md`.
+- **Section 6 (commercial vs open-weight) was run against real backends, at small scale.** Commercial (Google Gemini 3.6 Flash) hit its free-tier daily quota (20 requests/day) before a full run completed.
+Open-weight (OpenRouter's `openrouter/free` router) completed a small real run — 2 cases, 0/2 pass, both failing on structured-output validation after the retry-repair loop exhausted its attempts.
+Both results are genuine live-provider evidence, not simulated, but neither reflects a full 125-case comparison; that needs a paid tier or a quota reset, out of scope for this submission window.
+See `BENCHMARKS.md` §6 for the full table.
-- **The self-host break-even's throughput figure (950 tok/s) is illustrative, not measured** — no GPU was available to benchmark vLLM at realistic concurrency.
+- **The self-host break-even's throughput figure (950 tok/s) is illustrative, not measured** — no GPU was available to benchmark vLLM at realistic concurrency, and the OpenRouter free-tier substitution used for Section 6 has no GPU-hour cost of its own to measure against.
 Re-run `scripts/breakeven.py --tokens-per-sec <measured>` before treating the ~25% utilisation crossover as more than a shape.
 - **The judge's remaining 6 calibration disagreements** are all the "imprecise" (0.5) label class, which the current amount-presence heuristic cannot distinguish from fully grounded (1.0) — see Judge calibration above.